artur9487/Portfolio-App-Next.js/README.md

 <!-- @format -->

-Its a Next.js app.
-This app was made to present my overall skils and give a brief demonstration of my projects
+It's a Next.js app.
+This app was made to present my overall skills and give a brief demonstration of my projects.